Dried blood spot: History

+Historical applications

+By 2001, over 175 analytes had been measured using DBS, ranging from acylcarnitines and C-reactive protein to cyclosporine A, cytokines, hepatitis B virus, glucose, and antibodies for over 30 viruses and microorganisms.
+Other analytes included gentamicin, lipoproteins, prolactin, selenium, trace elements, vitamin A, and zinc protoporphyrin were also measured.

+In the 20th century, the use of blood and serum collected and dried on a filter paper for serologic testing for syphilis was already reported.
+Both field and home sample collections were described.

+The first report of blood absorbed onto filter paper for enzyme measurements was published in 1953.

+In 1962, Berry explored the use of filter paper urine samples for population-based screening programs.

+In 1980, an immunochemical test for colorectal cancer screening using fecal occult blood smears on specially treated filter paper was introduced.

+In 1987, successful extraction of DNA from blood collected on “blotter” paper and dried was first reported by McCabe.

+The United States can serve as one of the best examples of a widespread usage of DBS.
+There, DBS is a part nationally-coordinated effort (controlled by the American Center for Disease Control and Prevention) for newborn screening.
+This programme, named Newborn Screening Quality Assurance Program (NSQAP), ensures that newborns routinely undergo screening tests to detect those with diseases that need an increased medical attention.
+The NSQAP is based on dried blood spots sampling, where the blood is collected from the newborn's heel.

 Procedure

-Dried blood spot specimens are collected by applying a few drops of blood, drawn by lancet from the finger, heel or toe, onto specially manufactured absorbent filter paper.
-The blood is allowed to thoroughly saturate the paper and is air dried for several hours.
+Dried blood spot specimens are collected by applying a few drops of capillary blood, drawn by lancet from the finger, heel or toe, onto specially manufactured absorbent filter paper.
+The blood is allowed to thoroughly saturate the paper.
+It is air dried for several hours.
 Specimens are stored in low gas-permeability plastic bags with desiccant added to reduce humidity, and may be kept at ambient temperature, even in tropical climates.

 Once in the laboratory, technicians separate a small disc of saturated paper from the sheet using an automated or manual hole punch, dropping the disc into a flat bottomed microtitre plate.
 The blood is eluted out in phosphate buffered saline containing 0.05% Tween 80 and 0.005% sodium azide, overnight at 4 °C. The resultant plate containing the eluates forms the "master" from which dilutions can be made for subsequent testing.

 As an alternative to punching out a paper disc, recent automation solutions extract the sample by flushing an eluent through the filter without punching it out.
 An automation including the application of an internal standard prior extraction was developed by the Swiss company CAMAG.